History of the Community Land Trust Movement

 - Incorporation of the Chicago CLT at the instigation of City of Chicago.

 - The assets of the Institute for Community Economics are divided three ways with its most important intellectual property, The CLT Legal Manual and Homes & Hands, going to Equity Trust; its archives going to the E.F.
 Schumacher Society; and its name and revolving loan fund taken over by the National Housing Trust.

 - National CLT Conference is held in Minneapolis, Minnesota.
-The newly established Swann-Matthei Award is bestowed by the Network on Marie Cirillo and John Emmeus Davis.

 - London Citizens helps to organize the first urban CLT in the United Kingdom, the East London Community Land Trust (precursor to the London CLT).